Nueltron/Data-Analytics-Case-Study/Readme.md

-# Data Analyst Home Exercise
+# Data Analytics Case Study For Remote

-This Project is an In-depth analysis of the  Remote's Data Analyst Home Exerise.
+This Project is an In-depth analysis of the  Remote's Case Study.
 The readme.md file is a detailed breakdown of the project.